shailesh271997/BashScripting_Bascis/README.md

-Here's a simple and concise README for your Bash scripting project, including a section on loops and functions:

 Bash Scripting Basics
 This repository contains basic Bash scripts that demonstrate fundamental scripting concepts.
 It serves as a beginner-friendly guide to learning and practicing Bash scripting skills.